catjsteam/catjs/README.md

 In this mode you will not be able to see the ui console or any delay in the script.

+### Use test data

+On CatJS project creation a test data file is being created: cat-project/src/config.testdata.json
+This is a JSON file format and you can set your data inside and use that data within CatJS annotation. for example:

+        /*
+            @[scrap
+                @@code alert(@d.find(.users.name))
+            ]@
+        */

+We have integrated [JsPath](https://github.com/dfilatov/jspath) with CatJS core and you can use its syntax for query your data out from the test data JSON.
+Currently we have support for two scrap methods:

+* *find*
+Find a specific single entry (In case we get more than one result we'll take the first)

+* *random*
+Get a specific entry out of an Array of items, Each call will result a random entry.

 ## Example Application

 * Create an initial CatJS project with a simple example application included